-Some people call me T or Ty, or as the ladies like to call me, “hey you behind the bushes” (Simpsons joke.)
-I am 30 and would probably classify myself as a spontaneous and creative person with an eye for innovation and desire to always better myself – but that was not always the case.
+Some people call me T or Ty, I am 30 and would probably classify myself as a spontaneous and creative person with an eye for innovation and desire to always better myself – but that was not always the case.

 I graduated from University in 2008 with a degree in marketing and couldn’t find a job in my field for nearly 5 years so like many graduates in my generation I went back to the job I did before University hoping the economical storm would soon blow over.
 I was diagnosed with an incurable rheumatoid arthritis condition and went back to stacking shelves at a grocery store for 4 years living from month to month watching my confidence drain like water down a drain.